 I will soon start a postdoc position at the Imagineering Institute led by Prof. Adrian Cheok.
-I obtained my undergraduate degree in Psychology at Universidad de los Andes (Bogotá, Colombia) and recently, my D.Phil. in Experimental Psychology at the Crossmodal Research Laboratory, Department of Experimental Psychology, University of Oxford.
+I obtained my undergraduate degree in Psychology at Universidad de los Andes (Bogotá, Colombia) and recently, my D.Phil. in Experimental Psychology at the Crossmodal Research Laboratory, Department of Experimental Psychology, University of Oxford (Oxford, UK).
 During my D.Phil., I visited Prof. Jeremy Wolfe’s Visual Attention Lab as a Research Trainee and worked as a Visiting Research Fellow at the School of Informatics and Engineering at Sussex University.

 My research focuses on applied crossmodal correspondences.
 In particular, I’ve worked on taste/flavour-vision correspondences.
 I’m interested in the applications of my research, which has led me to work on a number of entrepreneurial projects.
 Together with some colleagues, we founded NEUROSKETCH and are now working on a number of start-up and consultancy projects (see below).

 I have participated in several conferences including IMRF, Pangborn, SXSW, ABA, Digital Biscuit, and ESOMAR.
 My research has been published in journals such as Frontiers in Psychology, Perception, Food Quality and Preference, Journal of Sensory Studies, and Flavour, and has been covered by several media news (i.e., BBC, ScienceShot, Daily Mail, and NPR).
 I have also been invited as a speaker to various companies, universities (e.g., Oxford, Sussex, Harvard, Sabana, Javeriana), and events (e.g., Experimental Food Society, Royal Institution, Digital Biscuit), and have taught several tutorials and seminars in Experimental Psychology and Marketing.